 The coaters nightmare.

 At this stage within the process, your part(s) should be as clean as it could possibly be and stripped back to bare metal.
 This is where we now proceed to the out-gassing procedure.
-Not all parts however need to be out-gassed.
-Cast iron or cast aluminium are porous and they can absorb contaminants during the manufacturing process or over the lifetime of the product.
+Not all parts, however, need to be out-gassed.
+Cast iron or cast aluminium is porous, and they can absorb contaminants during the manufacturing process or over the lifetime of the product.

-There is an alternative to blasting in order to achieve a good adhesion surface and this is called phosphate coating; however, these phosphate coatings do not provide as much adhesion as blasting so the durability of the powder coating will not be as effective.
+There is an alternative to blasting in order to achieve a good adhesion surface, and this is called phosphate coating; however, these phosphate coatings do not provide as much adhesion as blasting so the durability of the powder coating will not be as effective.
 Many production powder coating facilities that coat thousands of parts per day will use a phosphate coating instead of blasting.
 Phosphate coatings are much faster to apply compared to blasting each part individually.
 Unfortunately, the durability of the powder coating finish suffers because of this. see further details here. https://ctc-powder-coating.co.uk/alloy_powder_coating__outgassing/

 After Blast Cleaning.

 Masking is dependent on the part(s).
 Some will require masking before powder coating.
-As it is the very last step before the powder coat is applied; care is taken to ensure surfaces are as clean as possible, should there be a finger print or a speck of dust, this will show up on the finished product.
+As it is the very last step before the powder coat is applied; care is taken to ensure surfaces are as clean as possible, should there be a fingerprint or a speck of dust, this will show up on the finished product.
 Masking can be a long and arduous task consuming a lot of time.
 Careful masking is extremely important so as to inhibit the powder from entering areas that should not be coated.
-Powder once cured is one devil of a job to remove.
+The powder, once cured, is one devil of a job to remove.

-Materials: (powder), their are many makers producing powders from the cheap and nasty to the expensive and best quality.
-A great deal of research, science and money has been expended on the best materials therefore the better powders are expensive.
+Materials: (powder), there are many makers producing powders from the cheap and nasty to the expensive and best quality.
+A great deal of research, science and money has been expended on the best materials; therefore, the better powders are expensive.
 Cheap powders tend to contain inferior base fillers and are missing vital products within the mix leading to poor finish & disappointing results.

 Quality of Work.

-Base coat: (primer) as a matter of normal procedure.
-Each and every part(s) has an anti corrosive coating applied before the top colour coat.
+Basecoat: (primer)normal procedure.
+Each and every part(s) has an anti-corrosive coating applied before the top colour coat.
 There are no short cuts as one coat in our way of thinking is not acceptable or reliable.
-There are however some exceptions and in some cases, depending on the material used there is no requirement for a base coat.
+There are, however, some exceptions and in some cases, depending on the material used there is no requirement for a base coat.

-Our strength is knowing that our work is carried out to the best possible standard and to this we offer in 90% of cases our unique five year no quibble anti corrosion and paint lift warranty.
-Our clients can rest assured, without the need to question the quality and reliability of our work.
+Our strength is knowing that our work is carried out to the best possible standard and to this we offer in 90% of cases our unique five years no quibble anti-corrosion and paint lift warranty.
+Our clients can rest assured without the need to question the quality and reliability of our work.

 Did you know that powder coating is widely accepted as one of the greenest coatings around?
 No VOCs or harmful chemicals pumped into the air we all breath during the making or application.

-The science.
-Further reading can be found by following this link
+Science.
+Further reading can be found by following this link.

 Hope you have found this short guide useful and should you have any questions please feel free to email or call us.